 “Curious,” however, does not mean either successful or compelling.

-Despite authentic, unromantic New York City locations and Joseph MacDonald’s beautifully realistic black-and-white camera work (and the pointless use of CinemaScope), this Fred Zinnemann-directed melodrama feels anachronistically stagy as a result of its artificial dialogue and the theatricality of most of its performances give away the stage origins of Zinnemann’s big-screen transfer of Michael V. Gazzo’s 1955 Broadway play.
+Despite authentic, unromantic New York City locations and Joseph MacDonald’s beautifully realistic black-and-white camera work (let’s ignore the pointless use of CinemaScope), A Hatful of Rain’s artificial dialogue and the theatricality of most of its performances give away the stage origins of Zinnemann’s big-screen transfer of Michael V. Gazzo’s 1955 Broadway play.

-Somewhat revolutionary in its day (Otto Preminger's The Man with a Golden Arm, also about drug addiction, had come out two years earlier), A Hatful of Rain depicts the plight of a young Korean War veteran, Johnny Pope (real-life conscientious objector Don Murray; played by Tony nominee Ben Gazzara on stage), who has become addicted to morphine after (it is implied) his stay as a patient at a military hospital.
+At times reminiscent of Arthur Miller’s socially conscious family plays All My Sons and Death of a Salesman, A Hatful of Rain features a young Korean War veteran, Johnny Pope (real-life conscientious objector Don Murray; played by Tony nominee Ben Gazzara on stage), who has become addicted to morphine after (it is implied) his stay as a patient at a military hospital.

 Throughout the course of the film, family dynamics are reshaped as John Sr. discovers that Polo possesses unsuspected generosity and inner strength, while boy-most-likely-to Johnny turns out to be the one in dire need of assistance.